-While the data visualization for as single user is the main goal it is often appreciated if the same data visualization can be seen by multiple users at the same time or even if those users have an option of mutual interaction with the data.
+While the data visualization for as single user is the main goal, it is often appreciated if the same data visualization can bee seen by multiple users at the same time or even if those users have an option of mutual interaction with the data.
 Such collaborative approach is well known in online productivity tools (e.g. Google Docs) and even in some specialized scientific tools.
-Such example for collaborative annotation of medical data with use of modern web technologies [3] does not only allow the collaboration between user at a distance but also allows replacement of specialized software and hardware with a modern web browser.
+Such example for collaborative annotation of medical data with use of modern web technologies [12] does not only allow the collaboration between user at a distance but also allows replacement of specialized software and hardware with a modern web browser.
 A similar concept is exploited in the presented system.

 In the following section we present the developed system for real-time visualization of 3D point cloud data with support for real-time data streaming, collaborative viewing and labeling of the data.
-In the final Section 3 we present the conclusions and give the pointers for possible future work.
+In Section 3 we present evaluation of the developed system and it's results.
+In the final Section 4 we present the conclusions and give the pointers for possible future work.